 The Ultimate FAQ on How to Cook Lobster

 For lobsters between 1 and 1.25 lbs, we recommend 7-9 minutes.
-For lobsters between 2-3 lbs, we recommend 11-14 minutes.
+For lobsters between 2 and 3 lbs, we recommend 11 to 14 minutes.

 It’s all dependent on weight.
-If you are cooking lobsters from 1-1.5 lbs, we commend 6-9 minutes.
-Refer to our table in the article for a deep dive.
+If you are cooking lobsters from 1 to 1.5 lbs, we recommend cooking them for 6 to 9 minutes.
+For a deep dive, refer to our table in the article.

 The green substance is the liver, also known as tomalley.
 It can be rinsed out of the cooked lobster.

 The best shellfish takes very little time to cook.
 Cooking a lobster for too long will make it tough and rubbery.
-Lobster meat should be white, opaque, not translucent.
+Lobster meat should be white and opaque, not translucent.
 Walking legs will pull out easily from the body.
 Tomalley (liver) will be green and firm.
 Roe from a female (lobster eggs) will be bright red and firm.
 When in doubt, use a meat thermometer.

-Don’t do it.
-The cooking time for lobsters is short enough that the binder won’t burn or melt.
-The bands are easily removed after cooking.
+Our strong advice about removing the bands before cooking is: Don’t do it.
+The cooking time for lobsters is short enough that the binder won’t burn or melt, and the bands are easily removed after cooking.

 This is the lobster’s blood or cooked/congealed hemolymph proteins.